BrandiMac/space-products/doc/visibility.rst

 VisibilityCalculators
 #########################

-<include blurb about what "visibility" means or "occulting bodies"
+TODO <include blurb about what "visibility" means or "occulting bodies"?

 The :ref:`VisibilitySegment` object allows users to determine whether an observer can see a target, based on the user-specified configuration for occulting bodies, occulting terrain, celestial object shape models, and refraction.